zjfong/building-js-iterators-lab/README.md

 1. **Fork & Clone** this repo.
 2. **Plan Ahead**: Research each iterator before you write any code.
-3. **Check Your Solution**: Write Driver Code, or run the included Tests (see below).
+3. **Check Your Solution**: Write Test Driver Code, or run the included Tests (see below).

 #### Before You Start Coding

-For the following exercises it is essential that you understand the requirements to fully implement the built-in array method.
+For the following tasks, it is essential that you understand the specific built-in array method.
 See [MDN Array Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)

-Before you start each problem, ask yourself questions such as:
+Before you start each task, ask yourself questions such as:

 * What are our inputs?
 * What is our output?
-* What happens on each loop?
+* What happens on each iteration?
 * What does the callback function do?
-* What gets passed into our callback function? i.e. what arguments does it receive? (it's inputs)
+* What gets passed into our callback function?
+That is, what are its inputs/parameters?
-  * Where does it come from?
+* Where does the callback function come from?
-  * How do we know what to name it?

 You should be able to answer most of these questions based on the documentation you just read or by experimenting in the browser developer tools.

-## Exercises
+## Training Tasks
 1. Create a function `myFind` which implements `Array.prototype.find`
 2. Create a function `myEach` which implements `Array.prototype.forEach`
 3. Create a function `myMap` which implements `Array.prototype.map`
 4. Create a function `myFilter` which implements `Array.prototype.filter`
 5. Create a function `myReduce` which implements `Array.prototype.reduce`

 > **Pro-Tip**: It's easier to build incrementally than to try to do everything all at once.
-Remember to start small and add features later.
+Remember to start as simple as possible and add features as you go.

-# Check Your Solution
+### Check Your Solution
-## Checking Your Code: Using Driver Code
+#### Checking Your Code: Using Test Driver Code

-To check your code manually, we recommend you write "driver code" inside of `index.js` instead of from inside your iterator files (e.g. `myEach.js`, `myMap.js`, `myReduce.js`).
-This helps keep your "driver code" seperate from your "implementation code".
+To check your code manually, we recommend you write "test driver code" inside of `index.js` instead of from inside your iterator files (e.g. `myEach.js`, `myMap.js`, `myReduce.js`).
+This helps keep your "test driver code" separate from your "implementation code".

-Here's an example of what good driver code looks like:
+Here's an example of what good test driver code looks like:

 ``` javascript
 //index.js